 Most researchers use normal digital recorders or phones to save EVP.
-In that case, once the researcher is at home, he or she uses software to filter out everyday noises such as airplanes and passing cars.
+In that case, once the researcher is at home, he/she/they may use software to filter out everyday noises such as airplanes and passing cars.
 The recording may need to be speeded up or slowed down, or a range of sounds isolated from background noise.

 Faeries – Beings that live in the Otherworld or Underworld, parallel to our world and not far from it.
-Many researchers who readily accept the reality of ghosts don’t believe in faeries.
+Many (perhaps most) researchers who readily accept the reality of ghosts don’t believe in faeries.

 Unless they’re shape-shifters, most faeries have never been human.
 Therefore, most people won’t define them as “ghosts.”

 Similar to the subject of aliens and UFOs, it’s best to separate faerie research from your ghost hunting.

 Fear – Most ghost hunters have a healthy respect for ghosts and paranormal phenomena.
 Also, many ghost hunters seem to enjoy a “good scare.”
 That may be what attracted them to ghost hunting.

 Ghost hunting should always be interesting, and sometimes entertaining.
 If it’s not, especially if ghost hunting scares you, you may be at risk.